 Non-Traditional Travel Bags

 While many people travel with travel backpacks (like listed above), there are other good options for carrying your gear.
-Most notably, convertible bags are very desirable to a lot of travelers.
+Most notably, convertible bags are very desirable for a lot of travelers.
 Convertible bags are basically soft-sided suitcases with backpack-style shoulder straps.
 These bags have a large compartment which makes packing simple and they can be carried like a suitcase, shoulder bag, or a backpack.
 This style of bag won’t be as comfortable as a dedicated travel backpack, but it does provide added flexibility — which can be very helpful in some situations.

-Patagonia makes great products and the MLC (Maximum Legal Carry-on) is an extremely popular option for people want to travel with a convertible-style bag.
+Patagonia makes great products and the MLC (Maximum Legal Carry-on) is an extremely popular option for people who want to travel with a convertible-style bag.
 Additionally, the MCL is the top choice for flashpackers because it is fashionable and makes you look like more of a local when you use it with the shoulder strap.

 - Main compartment opens like a book for easy packing, access, and organization with a compression pocket to secure contents

 - A secondary zippered sleeve pocket separates dirty clothes or shoes